 Workshop 1 is a one-day training for all staff.
 This workshop informs on how to build a school environment that focuses on comprehensive school safety efforts that encompass both physical and psychological safety.
-Paticipants will learn about a brief overview of a school crisis team's roles and responsibilities, emphasizing on crisis prevention and preparedness.
+Participants will learn a brief overview of a school crisis team's roles and responsibilities, emphasizing crisis prevention and preparedness.

 Workshop 2 is a two-day training for crisis response staff.
 This workshop provides specialized information on the roles and responsibilities of school-based mental health professionals, specifically during crisis intervention and recovery.
-Participants in this workshops will develop skills to provide the necessary immediate mental health crisis interventions to the students, staff, and school community members who have been simulataneously exposed to an acute traumatic stressor.
+Participants in this workshop will develop skills to provide the necessary immediate mental health crisis interventions to the students, staff, and school community members who have been simultaneously exposed to an acute traumatic stressor.